80 year old secret of world class photographers revealed

 Visualisation – a world-class skill anyone can learn.

-Anyone can learn it…
+Anyone can learn to visualise

-Back in the early 1930′s Ansel Adams, a world-class landscape photographer, applied this technique to his photography.
-He said that the control of a photograph:
+Back in the early 1930’s Ansel Adams, a world-class landscape photographer, applied this technique to his photography.
+He said that the control of a photograph…

 Ansel Adams; “The Studio Annual of Camera Art”, 1934

-Adams correspondence of the time showed that others were aware too.
+Adams’ correspondence of the time showed that others were aware too.
 Today we all recognise the value of learning to visualise great outcomes for our work, or sports and our future success.
 So, why not our photography?

-Visualisation in photography
+Learning to visualise in photography

 When you see a scene?
 The “snapper” will point and shoot.
-The visualising photographer will consider the details.
+The photographer will consider the details.
 Look at the colour and quality of the light.
 Understand relationships between light and dark, shadow and brightness.
 Look at the lines and edges in the scene.
 Want to raise the impact?
 Change the scene in your head until you are happy with it.
+Visualise every detail and every intention you have for your image.
 Then, go make the changes.
-Alternatively, picture the best composition.
-Exclude the distractions, consider the elements of composition and how you want them to catch the viewers eye in the final photograph.
-Figure out how you want the depth of field, motion blur, brightness and so on…

 Great pictures

 …flow from great images in your mind.
 If you make a great picture from your visualisation of the scene you will in turn create a great image in the mind of the viewer.
-The great photographer gets excited and passionate about this translation because it is a unique and powerful communication with the viewer.
-You can learn this… you just need to see the details in your mind.
+The photographer gets excited and passionate about this translation because it is a unique and powerful communication with the viewer.
+You can learn this… you just need to visualise the details in your mind.
 Practice, and you will make great images.

 find out more...Photokonnexion tips by email